ararog/deboa/deboa/README.md

 - easily add, remove and update headers
 - helpers to add basic and bearer auth
-- set base url only once, change it when needed
-- request data only by specifying path
 - set retries and timeout
 - pluggable catchers (interceptors)
 - pluggable compression (gzip, deflate, br)